-Zoom Security
+Zoom Security Issues

-Zoom-bombing, a term that has gained attention, is the fact of people and groups hacking into Zoom meetings to spread hate, prank, and various other malicious acts.
 In April, the New York Times conducted an investigation where they found that people were using numerous sites like Twitter, Instagram, and Reddit to plan Zoom-bombing by sharing Meeting IDs, and passwords (Secara, 2020).
-For instance, on May 12th, 2020, Oklahoma City University's graduation ceremony was interested in the projection of racial slurs (Wagenseil, 2020).
-Recently on November 8th, 2020, Gonzaga University Black Student Union (BSU) experienced Zoom-bombing where the members were attacked with derogatory and racial slurs.
-The university released a statement on November 11th, 2020 claiming, "..."Zoom-bombing," was shocking, offensive, and hate-motivated act intended to inflict emotional pain and trauma," ("Update On The Hate ..."
+Then again on May 12th, 2020, Oklahoma City University's graduation ceremony was interrupted by Zoom-bombers who projected racial slurs and inappropriate behavior during the formal event (Wagenseil, 2020).
+Additionally, on

+November 8th, 2020, Gonzaga University Black Student Union (BSU) experienced Zoom-bombing where the members were attacked with derogatory and racial slurs.
+The university released a statement on November 11th, 2020 claiming, "..."Zoom-bombing," was shocking, offensive, and hate-motivated act intended to inflict emotional pain and trauma," ("Update On The Hate..."
 2020).
 Due to the severity of Zoom-bombings, the FBI has threatened perpetrators with jail time as punishment for these disruptive campaigns (Secara, 2020).
 The attackers take advantage of the fact that Zoom clients use weak passwords to make the account, and once they hack into the Zoom account, it is easier to gain access to other applications because most users tend to use the same log-in information.
 Zoom claimed to be using end-to-end encryption, one of the safest encryption methods because it uses cryptographic keys when processing information (Secara, 2020).
 End-to-end encryption does not make private messages and information available to people other than the sender and receiver.
 Instead of using end-to-end encryption, Zoom uses Transport Security Layer (TSL) encryption, which allows the information to go from the user to the Zoom server (Secara, 2020).
 Figure 1 shows that the information from different Zoom collaborations go through Zoom servers because they use "server-side decryption" (Secara, 2020).